Cycle route Fishing and Birding around Spakenburg

 You will usually see a buzzard circling above the meadows, but for the bigger stuff, you can go to the falconer near junction 06.
 More than 45 species of birds of prey, including eagles, vultures, kites, caracaras and various types of owls, can be admired here.

 In Hoogland, they love a party.
 Every year in September, for example, a village festival is organised which attracts an average of 30,000 visitors.
 In the entire municipality of Amersfoort, this party is assessed best, namely with an 8 as average mark (given by Evenementen monitor).
 Carnival is also celebrated every year, as Hoogland traditionally has a Roman Catholic background.
-The name of the town is changed to 't Zandkruuersgat during carnival.
+The name of the village is changed during carnival to: 't Zandkruuersgat.
+With this route, you cycle through Hoogland-West, the agricultural part of the village that, to the dismay of the Hooglanders, was annexed by the municipality of Amersfoort in 1973.
+Hoogland was buried in the same year by the Radical Anti-Amersfoort Front (RAAF).
+To this day, they lay a wreath of flowers at the "grave" every year, on New Year's Day.

 The towns of Spakenburg and Bunschoten have grown together so much that hardly any distinction is made between them.
 That is why you often see Bunschoten-Spakenburg on the place name signs.
 Yet the character of the places is very different.
 Bunschoten used to be a farming village that also had city rights.
 Spakenburg has always been a fishing village in heart and soul.
 It used to be situated at the Zuiderzee and you can see the influences in the historical village centre.
 Try on the traditional costumes and walk along the waterfront to eat a delicious fresh fish.